Portrait of Emma Yasinski

 There are calendars, cell phone apps, and charts designed to help you track your period.
 But why would you want to track your period to begin with?
 A few reasons include:

-Some people use period tracking as a form of , especially if they don’t like the way oral contraceptive pills or other contraceptive methods make them feel.
+Some people use period tracking as a form of birth control, especially if they don’t like the way oral contraceptive pills or other contraceptive methods make them feel.
 If you track your period very carefully, it’s possible to estimate which days you’re most likely to get pregnant and avoid unprotected sex on those days.

 Is adyn right for you?
 Take the quiz.